 In general, we do not fully understand the underlying cause for ASD.
 For the majority, it is likely caused by a combination of multiple genetic and environmental (nongenetic) factors (called multifactorial).
 Researchers have shown that about 20-40% of those with ASD will have an underlying genetic disorder, which means that they have a specific change in their genetic material that has contributed to their ASD.
 The remaining cases are likely due to a combination of factors.
 Examples of nongenetic risk factors include advanced parental age (when a man is 40 years old or older at the time of conception), short periods between pregnancies (less than 12-24 months), and pregnancy or delivery complications.
 In addition, the chances a child will have ASD increases if they have a family member with ASD.

-For those who have an underlying genetic condition as the cause of their ASD, they may also have a chromosome abnormality or single gene disorder which can involve other health issues.
+For those who have an underlying genetic condition as the cause of their ASD, they may also have a chromosome abnormality or single gene disorder which can involve other health issues (such as PTEN Hamartoma Tumor syndrome).
 The likelihood of an underlying genetic condition may be impacted by whether a child has other features or health problems, such as distinctive physical features, birth defects, seizures, etc. This is often referred to as “syndromic” or “complex” ASD, and is more likely to have a genetic cause.

 There are multiple types of tests that may be recommended for those who have ASD.
 The most common include chromosome microarray and fragile X testing.
 The chromosome microarray is used to identify small missing or extra pieces of chromosome material, and can identify or rule out several hundred known genetic syndromes.
 This testing has a detection rate (the chance for the testing to come back positive) of about 5-15% in those with ASD.
 Fragile X is a specific condition that can cause ASD, and accounts for less than 5% of those with ASD.